thanhtt97dev/DigitalFUHub-frontend/README.md

     },
 ];
 ```
-- In this file was define a array name "routesConfig" and each element it define a route in app
+- In this file was define a array "routesConfig" and each element define a route in app
 - Property in object element:
-	+ title (optional): Name of rounte (string)
+	+ title (optional): route's name (string)
 	+ path(*) : route's path (string)
   + layout(optional): route's layout (function component)
   + component(*) : route's content (function component)
   + role(optional) : what user can visit this route (string[])
   + routes : defile route's childs in this route (object[])

-##### 2.2.2 : Routing.js : This file it config all for routing and authorization in app
+##### 2.2.2 : Routing.js : This file config routing and authorization in app
 (You not need to modify this file)
-##### 2.2.3 : Auth.js : This file it config all for authentication
+##### 2.2.3 : Auth.js : This file config authentication in app
 - In this project I was use [cookie-base authentication](https://stackoverflow.com/questions/17769011/how-does-cookie-based-authentication-work)
 - If you want to use [token-base authentication](https://www.okta.com/identity-101/what-is-token-based-authentication/) you need to read [React auth kit](https://authkit.arkadip.dev/installation/) library to use.